-- 1. Remove the screw (M2x2.5) that secures the WLAN-card bracket to the WLAN card and lift the WLAN-card bracket off the WLAN card - 2.
-Disconnect the antenna cables from the WLAN card. - 3.
+- 1. Peel the mylar tape that secures the heat sink to the system board. - 2.
+Remove the screw (M2x2.5) that secures the WLAN-card bracket to the WLAN card and lift the WLAN-card bracket off the WLAN card - 3.
+Disconnect the antenna cables from the WLAN card. - 4.
 Slide and remove the WLAN card from the WLAN-card slot.